fushinoryuu/AutomatedUITests/README.md

    - Or you can also run the `NODE_SeleniumGrid.bat` file included in this repo.
    - If the [Hub](#starting-the-selenium-hub) is running on a different machine, open the `NODE_SeleniumGrid.bat` file and update the address for the Hub.

 **Note:** The host machine can also be a node.
-You just need to run both bat files to start the hub and node on the same machine witho.
+You just need to run both bat files to start the hub and node on the same machine.

 ## Running the Automated UI Tests